-Digitized New Zealand newspapers, periodicals, letters, diaries and parliamentary papers from 1839 to 1945.
-Coverage includes The Press from 1861 to December 1945.
+Digitized New Zealand newspapers, periodicals, letters, diaries and parliamentary papers.
+Coverage includes The Press from 1861 to 1971.

 Papers Past from the National Library of New Zealand presents an array of New Zealand primary source material.
 You can search using keyword or browse using titles and dates as guides.
 This eResource is updated regularly as more content is digitized.
 Papers Past allows you to:

 - Read New Zealand’s earliest newspapers — the oldest listed is New Zealand Gazette and Wellington Spectator, August 21, 1839;

 - Access The Press, from 1861 to 1971; The Star, 1868 to 1935; The Sun 1914 to 1920

 - Read the New Zealand Herald from 1863 to 1945;